-O'Toole told board members he is not in favor of applying for a tax exemption next year.
+O'Toole told board members he is not in favor of next year.

 "From a leadership standpoint, to continue the Act 1 exemption next year isn't healthy.
 Working on the budget for nine months of the year is draining," he said.
 "It drains the leadership team and shifts their focus to cutbacks and not progress."